flutter/website/src/docs/deployment/ios.md

 1. Open the [App IDs][devportal_appids] page of your developer account.
 1. Click **+** to create a new Bundle ID.
 1. Enter an app name, select **Explicit App ID**, and enter an ID.
-1. Select the services your app will use, then click **Continue**.
+1. Select the services your app uses, then click **Continue**.
 1. On the next page, confirm the details and click **Register** to register your Bundle ID.

 ### Create an application record on App Store Connect

-Next, you'll register your app on App Store Connect:
+Register your app on App Store Connect:

 1. Open [App Store Connect][appstoreconnect_login] in your browser.
 1. On the App Store Connect landing page, click **My Apps**.